 Can’t get enough Halloween?
-Then celebrate it twice)!
+Then celebrate it twice!
 Here’s the 411 on a famous Spanish-community holiday…and how you can get in on the action, including song, dance, flowers, history, and of course…candy!

 What is Dia de los Muertos?

 Dia de los Muertos (“day of the dead” or “day of the dead ones”) is actually three days: Oct.
 31, Nov.
 1 and Nov.
 2. However, many celebrants combine the traditions into one day.

 Dating back hundreds of years as an official celebration and possibly linked to ancient Aztec culture, Dia de los Muertos honors those who have passed through the veil that separates the world of the living from the world of the dead.

 Various Spanish-origin cultures celebrate Dia de los Muertos, but in the United States it is most popular among the Mexican population.
 Parades are held in major Mexican-populations across the U.S., most famously Los Angeles, San Diego and Tuscon.

 You may not hold to the following beliefs, but taking a bit from tradition can add a fascinating element of honoring one’s past.

 - Oct.
 31: All Hallow’s Eve.
 On this night, altars are erected in the home to honor loved ones who have passed on.
 Some families officially invite the spirits of their loved ones to the three-day celebration.
 Children may erect their own mini-altars, inviting the angelitos (dead children) to the household.
 Grim?
 Perhaps – but it’s a fascinating and very respectful way to remember one’s own heritage.

 - Nov.
 1: All Saint’s Day.
 On this day, the adult “passed spirits” are believed to enter the celebration.